Are you ready for weaving with texture challenge?!

 Let's get started!

 - Gather your supplies ~ We've supplied a pattern in this blog for inspiration, but we would love to see your own unique designs.
-Our goal is to see as many different color combinations as possible!
 The amounts that you need will vary depending on the size of towels you choose to make.
 I have included the amounts needed to make two towels with a 23" weaving width, but this pattern can easily be adjusted to fit any weaving width.

-- You can use any yarns you have on hand, or we have this project available as a kit if you'd like to weave the Sweet as Pie Towels shown in this blog, (use code CHALLENGE) for free shipping!
+- You can use any yarns you have on hand, or we have this project available as a kit if you'd like to weave the Sweet as Pie Towels shown in this blog.

 - Join our Cotton Clouds Rigid Heddle Weaving Group on Facebook so that we can share our questions, pictures and accomplishments.